OpenCollarTeam/opencollarteam.github.io/docs/Quick-User-Guide.md

 ## Capture

 If you want just an occasional adventure, Capture might be a good way to start using your collar.
-Turn Capture on in the Main Menu and nearby avatars can capture your collar.
-See more in [Main](/docs/Main).
+Turn Capture on in the App  Menu and nearby avatars can capture your collar.
+See more in [Apps](/docs/Apps).
 - Only your Captor can end the Capture event by releasing you.
 - However, if you need to get away, you can always use the collar safeword (RED), see below!